ryanpeters-MSFT/DotNetVbd/Aot/readme.md

 # AOT Compilation

-Generates a native executable, with optional PDB symboles.
+Generates a native executable, with optional PDB symbols.
 The process implements trimming and optimizations to create a single executable that is MUCH smaller than a single/self-contained file.
 Because the file is native to the OS, the publish operation must target a specific runtime (e.g., `dotnet publish -r win-x64 -c Release`).

 ### Size Comparisons